So Much More Than a Soup Kitchen: Meet Minnesota Central Kitchen

 Chefs to the rescue

 That’s where Minnesota’s culinary community comes in, from high-end restaurateurs and celebrity chefs to wedding caterers and community cafes.
 More than 100 partners are Minnesota Central Kitchen.

-Not only were their meals exceptional in quality and taste, but they were catered to the diversity of the district, with Hmong, Latinx and Traditional Minnesotan meals available for families each week.
+Not only were their meals exceptional in quality and taste, but they were tailored to the diversity of the district, with Hmong, Latinx and Traditional Minnesotan meals available for families each week.
 Hear why this work matters from Chefs Justin and David:

 Rescuing food from going to waste

 So what about those mystery ingredients?
-Because Minnesota Central Kitchen is an initiative of Second Harvest Heartland, one of the country’s largest food banks, its meals are actually made from rescued and donated food!
+Because Minnesota Central Kitchen is an initiative of Second Harvest Heartland, one of the country’s largest food banks, its meals are made from rescued and donated food!
 Specifically, up to 70 percent of meal ingredients come from the food bank supply chain, local grocery retailers, and food hub partners.

 This means two things.
-First, that only around 30 to 40 percent of meal ingredients need to be purchased, keeping meal costs low for Minnesota Central Kitchen and free for families.
+First, that only around 30 of meal ingredients need to be purchased, keeping meal costs low for Minnesota Central Kitchen and free for families.
 Second, that sometimes kitchens receive some weird ingredients, like dozens of boxes of breaded, frozen fish sticks, or a truckload of mushrooms, or cases of strawberries…all in the same delivery!
-Whatever it is, though, they always deliver delicious, nutritious meals for community.
+Whatever it is, though, they always deliver delicious, nutritious meals for the community.

 Nourishing community through collaboration